 In most circumstances, the health and safety of children, particularly older children and teens, is not an issue.
-However, Library staff will intervene when they become aware that a child in the Library is in these, or similar situations:
+However, Library employees will intervene when they become aware that a child in the library is in these, or similar situations:

-- A child is alone and visibly upset or ill. - A child under the age of 12 is left alone with younger siblings. - A child is alone and doing something dangerous or another person in the library seems to be a danger to the child. - A child is alone and is not following library rules after reasonable warnings. - A child is left alone at the library at closing time.
+- A child is alone and visibly upset or ill. - A child is asking for assistance. - A child under the age of 12 is left alone with younger siblings. - A child is alone and doing something dangerous or another person in the library seems to be a danger to the child. - A child is alone and is not following library rules after reasonable warnings. - A child is left alone at the library at closing time, during an unexpected closure or an emergency situation.